SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 $$
 E\left[R\right] = E\left[p_1\right] \times E\left[\frac{1}{p_2}\right] = \frac{\alpha_1}{\alpha_1 + \beta_1} \times \frac{\alpha_2 + \beta_2 - 1}{\alpha_1 - 1}
 $$

+The median is a bit more interesting than the mean when the distribution is highly skewed, but I couldn't figure out a closed form result.
+We'll just have to be satisfied with using the CDF below and a bit of numerics to find the 50% quantile.

 ### Continuity at $R = 1$